WE Lead: Womxn's Empowerment and Leadership Conference

-WiSE partners with the Student Activities Center, Carrie Chapman Catt Center for Women in Politics, and the Margaret Sloss Women's Center to provide a day-long leadership conference and networking opportunities for undergraduate women.
+WiSE partners with a variety of departments on campus to provide a day-long leadership conference and networking opportunities for undergraduate women.
 Throughout the day, students engage in sessions such as: micro-aggressions and micro-inequities, gender differences, taking risks, the impostor syndrome, and becoming confident leaders.
-Additionally, students participate in panels and networking activities with industry professionals and ISU Faculty.

-WiSE uses Gallup's StrengthsQuest™ assessment to help students understand how to apply their talents to the choices they make in their academic, career and personal lives.
+WiSE uses CliftonStrengths for Students™ assessment to help students understand how to apply their talents to the choices they make in their academic, career and personal lives.

-WiSE partners with The Leadership Studies Program to offer a WiSE Leadership Studies course option, Leadership Studies: Campus Leadership Development (LD ST-270-WiSE).
+Through a partnership with the Leadership Studies Program, first-year students can enroll in a three-credit leadership course LD ST 291B (Leadership Through Service).
 The large group lecture is taught by a Leadership Studies Program faculty member on Mondays (3:10-4:30p).
-Small group discussions are facilitated by WiSE Leadership Studies Peer Mentors on Wednesdays (3:10-4:30p).
-Peer mentors also assist students with service-learning and a large-scale social change project related to STEM.
+Small group discussions are facilitated by upper-division WiSE Leadership Peer Facilitators on Wednesdays (3:10-4:30p).

 Job Shadows & Site Visits